 This section displays the steps of a specific test and provides test steps management functionalities.
-Furthermore, you can also edit the information of the test (name, description and hashtags) by just clicking on it.

 In case you are running a test, which exercises dynamic frameworks such as React, then you can check the React optimized flag.
 This injects parameters needed for the script to successfully run.

 This view has the following actions per step:

 - Notes: Every step has the option to add a Step Note where you can put relevant information you found about the step.

 - Type: the value of the “type” property. (example: text, email, password, etc.).

 - Action: combo box with the actions for the steps.
 The options are none, click, assignment, mouseover, Upload file, Open tab, Close tab, Enter iframe, and Exit iframe.
 NOTE: Enter iframe.